BenLo Park

 Click on the link to ShieldsUp, then scroll down and click on ShieldsUp again.

 Wait for page to load completely (watch bar at bottom of window) and you will find out if your computer is identifiable by reverse DNS.
 Then click Proceed.
 Click on the buttons: File Sharing and Common Ports to see whether your computer is accessible to evil netizens.
-If you do not have a firewall built in to your modem or router, you may want to use the free version of Zone Alarm or the free Agnitum Outpost Firewall.
+If you do not have a firewall built in to your modem or router, you may want to use the free version of Zone Alarm.

 Internet Connection Test: